 This page is for people living in Australia, earning income in a foreign currency.

-Will banks accept your foreign currency and how much of it will they use when assessing your ability to borrow?
+Will banks accept your foreign currency and how much of it will they use when assessing your borrowing power?

 How much can I borrow?